 If you believe the aero claims attached to the latest tubeless wheel designs then this is somewhere that the average punter can actually get better kit than the pros.
 Brands are making tubeless rims wider, giving us a comfier system, supposedly with lower rolling resistance and better puncture protection too.

 More bikes in your local shop will come with tubeless-ready wheels as standard, so wheels are one of the key differences between Tour de France race bikes and bikes you can buy.

 Those tubular wheels need tubular tyres to be glued onto the rim.
-While some amateur riders still use tubs, they are rapidly being replaced by tubeless tyres as the system becomes easier to set up and more reliable.
+While some amateur riders still use tubs, far more go for clincher or tubeless tyres as the system becomes easier to set up and more reliable.
 The pros though are still clinging on, despite the tyres sometimes being slower in rolling resistance tests.

 There are some very good reasons for this with the main one being that when you puncture a tubular tyre, you can keep on riding in relative safety until your team car comes up to you, giving you a shorter chase back onto the peloton.
 A clincher or tubeless tyre isn’t glued onto the rim and once deflated, there isn’t much holding it onto the rim.

 Generally a tubular tyre and wheel system is also still lighter than the tubeless option.
 The gap is closing, though so it might not be long before we see tubeless tyres used on a bike that's ridden to Tour de France victory.